17º e último Seminário Europeu de Metodologia Histórica

 Membros do Seminário em 2012 incluem, segundo o programa: Hans Barstad, Edinburgh; Bob Becking, Utrecht; Ehud Ben Zvi, Edmonton; Joseph Blenkinsopp, Notre Dame; Philip Davies, Sheffield; Diana Edelman, Sheffield; Philippe Guillaume, Bern; Axel Knauf, Bern; Niels Peter Lemche, Copenhagen; Nadav Na’aman, Tel Aviv; Thomas L. Thompson, Copenhagen.

-Na ocasião, Lester L. Grabbe, da Universidade de Hull, Reino Unido, coordenador do grupo, apresentou os resultados de 16 anos do Seminário Europeu sobre Metodologia Histórica (Sixteen Years of the ESHM: the Results – This paper will summarize the results of the ESHM meetings from my perspective as the ESHM organizer and editor) e disse que este é o último encontro regular do grupo, que passa agora o bastão para as novas gerações de biblistas que trabalham com história: As its 17th meeting in 2012, the ESHM will draw a close to its regular meetings.
+Na ocasião, Lester L. Grabbe, da Universidade de Hull, Reino Unido, coordenador do grupo, apresentou os resultados de 16 anos do Seminário Europeu de Metodologia Histórica (Sixteen Years of the ESHM: the Results – This paper will summarize the results of the ESHM meetings from my perspective as the ESHM organizer and editor) e disse que este é o último encontro regular do grupo, que passa agora o bastão para as novas gerações de biblistas que trabalham com história: As its 17th meeting in 2012, the ESHM will draw a close to its regular meetings.
 Although we might get together for certain special discussions in the future, we feel that we have accomplished our main purpose and wish to pass the torch to a younger generation of biblical scholars who work in history.

 Publicações dos Seminários: confira a lista em GRABBE, L. L. (ed.)